 So you feel like you want to see what’s beyond Canton?
 There’s plenty to see and do within 30 minutes of campus.

 Quincy is a quick drive across the river and has several multi-screen movie theatres showing first run flicks, a number of beautiful parks with walking trails, frisbee golf, putt-putt, paddle boats, hitting cages and more.
 Moorman Park is one of our favorite day trips with friends!
 There are several bowling alleys available for a fun activity with friends.
-Choose from many local and national restaurants when your tummy starts to growl!
+Choose from many local and national restaurants when your stomach starts to growl!

 You can’t be this close to Hannibal without taking time to check out all of the Mark Twain attractions.
 Fill up on the adventures of Mark Twain by visiting museums and historic sites in town.
 Enjoy themed restaurants and other attractions, too.
 The Escape Room is a fun way to spend a little time with friends!